DIG-Beihang/MIR3/README.md

 ## Demo Videos

 We record the behaviors of the agents under the attack in the videos.
-These videos showcase our methods alongside the baseline methods in the *4m vs 3m* and *9m vs 8m* scenario of the SMAC MARL environment, the *rendezvous* environment and the *real robot* environment, as illustrated in the table below.
+These videos showcase our methods alongside the baseline methods in the *4m vs 3m* and *9m vs 8m* scenario of the SMAC MARL environment, the *rendezvous* environment and the *real robot* environment, as illustrated in the table below.You can see this videos in the video file(`./video`), or just click on the corresponding GIF image.

 | Training algorithm | SMAC 4m vs 3m                              | SMAC 9m vs 8m                              | rendezvous                       | real robot                       |
 | ------------------ | ------------------------------------------ | ------------------------------------------ | -------------------------------- | -------------------------------- |